sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory Lab Build/Setting Up Users, Groups, and Policies.md

 ![](https://i.imgur.com/YEp5Hib.png)

-- Now you should see a pop-up window, fill in what information you like in the highlighted area
+- Now you should see a pop-up window, fill in what information you like in the highlighted area and hit **Next**

 ![](https://i.imgur.com/BpgfdkK.png)

+- In the next windows type in any password you like, mine will be `Password12345!`